finsweet/attributes/packages/cmscore/README.md

 Each `cms` attribute uses `cmscore` under the hood, creating an instance of `CMSList`.

-All list instances can be accessed from `window.fsAttributes.cms.listInstances`, but the safest way to access an attribute's instance is by using the `window.fsAttributes.push()` method (see each Attribute's docs for more info).
+All list instances can be accessed from `window.finsweetAttributes.cms.listInstances`, but the safest way to access an attribute's instance is by using the `window.finsweetAttributes.push()` method (see each Attribute's docs for more info).

 The [`CMSList` instance](#cmslist-instance) has a few properties and methods that can be used to extend its functionalities.
 You can also subscribe to specific [events](#cmslist-events).